-Bronte restaurant review - London, UK
+Bronte restaurant - London, UK

 Despite its landmark status, Trafalgar Square and its surrounding echelons inspire few Londoners as a dining destination.
 The arrival of Bronte on The Strand, however, signals a positive change.